Deputy Chief Constable Derek Benson

 he was appointed permanently to the role on the June 10, 2011.
 As

 Deputy Chief Constable he leads many areas within the Force,

 including Professional Standards, Media and Corporate Development.

 He is also the strategic lead for the force on collaboration with

 Kent Police and with the Eastern Region forces (Bedfordshire,

 Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk).
 Mr

-Benson is also the lead in the eastern region for Counter
+Benson was until recently the lead in the eastern region for

 In his spare time he enjoys walking his dog, playing five-a-side